 Coat Color: Come in a variety of colors from black through to wheaten

 Characteristics of the Lakeland Terrier

 History of the Lakeland Terrier

-As their popularity grew, they were also often used by local fox hunt groups, for badger hunting and even down the mines.
-In 1921 the Lakeland Terrier Association was created in England, and they were first registered in the United States by the AKC in 1934.
-They have gone on to win many of the major Best In Show competitions over the years.
+As their popularity grew, they were also often used by local fox hunt groups for badger hunting.
+In 1921 the Lakeland Terrier Association was created in England, and the breed was first registered in the United States by the AKC in 1934.
+They have gone on to win many of the major Best in Show competitions over the years.

 Despite this, and their fun-loving personalities, they are now considered a vulnerable breed because of their relatively low numbers.